crashoverride777/swifty-rate/README.md

         // This way it will use your own custom app launches setting e.g 15.
         // I would not go lower than 10-15 app launches.
-        SwiftyRate.request(forAppID: "Enter your app ID", appLaunchesUntilAlert: 15, from: self) }
+        SwiftyRate.request(forAppID: "Enter your app ID", appLaunchesUntilFirstAlert: 15, from: self) }

 // To test the alert you can set appLaunchesUntilAlert to 0.